juande-jaime-alcantara/Stable-formulations-for-the-Capacitated-Facility-Location-Problem-with-Customer-Preferences/README.md

 ...
 </code></pre>

-<p>These files provide the complete optimizer output for the corresponding formulation-instance pair, allowing the user to identify the selected facilities, customer assignments, and auxiliary decisions required by the stability model.</p>
+<p>These files provide the complete optimizer output for the corresponding instance, allowing the user to identify the selected facilities, customer assignments, and auxiliary decisions required by the formulation.</p>

 <hr>